Updated: Nov 2, 2020

-Realtors in the East Bay Area do things a little differently than some other areas of California.
-While not all recommend it, it is common practice for Realtors to order inspections prior to listing a house for sale in Concord or Walnut Creek or other surrounding areas in the East Bay.
-When selling properties in Northern California or down in Southern California, this isn’t the norm.
+Concord, CA Realtors do things a little differently than some other areas of California.
+While not all Realtors recommend it, it is common practice for Realtors to order inspections prior to listing a house for sale in Concord or Walnut Creek or other surrounding areas in Contra Costa County and the broader East Bay.

-Advantages to inspecting your house before you put it on the market for sale
+Advantages to inspecting your home for sale in Concord, CA before you put it on the market for sale

 Disclose, Disclose, Disclose!

 I am a firm believer of the old real estate saying, “disclose, disclose, disclose.”
 If anything and everything is disclosed up front, things will be okay.
 It’s okay if the house has issues, most homes do unless they’re brand new.
 It's when things are not disclosed is when things can get ugly.
 I'm a advocate of pre-sale inspections and providing transparency to prospective buyers.
 At minimum, I believe homes should have a general home inspection, roof inspection and structural pest inspection.

 Different Types of Property Inspections when selling your house in Concord, CA

 These are the most common inspections performed by sellers before they sell their homes, but the list goes on.

 If you’re located in the East Bay Area and would like me to recommend a trusted vendor who can perform any of the above inspections, please reach out to me and I’d be happy to provide their contact information.